14 Day Notice of Removal and Grievance Review Rights

 *CASES IN SAN BERNARDINO COUNTY* Please review the following San Bernardino County sample forms:

-- Form CFS 2W -Grievance Procedures Regarding Placement, Care and Removal of Children (includes optional waiver of 7 days notice of removal)
+- Form CFS 2w -Grievance Procedures Regarding Placement, Care and Removal of Children

-- Form CFS 7D - Notice of Removal and Grievance Review Request (fill out second page to request a grievance review hearing)
+- Form CFS 7D - Notice of Removal and Grievance Review Request (fill out second page to request a grievance review hearing).
+If you didn't receive notice of removal and want to request a grievance review hearing, fill out page 2 of Form CFS 7d and attach to a request using our Grievance Review Hearing Request Template.

-- Form CFS 7D.1 - Grievance Review Notification
+- Form CFS 7D.1 - Grievance Review Hearing Notification

-- Form CFS 7D.3 - Grievance Review Decision
+- Form CFS 7D.3 - Grievance Review Hearing Decision

 - Only someone not involved in the complaint, who is knowledgeable of the field and capable of objectively reviewing the complaint, may conduct a review.